josephradford/sydney-transport-tracker/README.md

 ## Deployment
 The target platform is a Raspberry Pi running Raspbian.

+## To do
+The timetable downloaded represents stop times for late night services with hours greater than 23.
+For example, if a train starts at 23:55 and has a stop 10 minutes later, it will be at 24:05.
+This is currently not handled.
+In this situation, it will be ignored.

 ## Acknowledgments
 * [Transport for NSW Open Data API](https://opendata.transport.nsw.gov.au)
 * [General Transit Feed Specification](https://developers.google.com/transit/)